Women of Color Partners

-The Heart Truth® Women of Color initiative is reaching thousands of African American and Hispanic women throughout the United States with key campaign messages about lowering the risk for heart disease.
-The campaign expanded its outreach efforts in partnership with three longtime Heart Truth community partners to implement a series of community events, including Heart Truth workshops to educate women about heart disease and risk factor screenings.
+The Heart Truth® is reaching thousands of African American and Hispanic women throughout the United States with key program messages about lowering their risk for heart disease.
+The program expanded its outreach efforts in partnership with three longtime Heart Truth community partners to implement a series of community events, including Heart Truth workshops to educate women about heart disease and risk factor screenings.
 These programs are helping to increase awareness of heart disease among African American and Hispanic women in the communities where they live.

 This Faith-Based Activities Toolkit contains ideas and resources you can use to plan your own faith-based Heart Truth program.

-National Coalition of Pastors’ Spouses (NCPS) partnered with three churches in Atlanta, GA in 2008 to launch the NCPS’ Heart Truth Pilot Program.
-This program recruited and tracked approximately 60 African Americans through health education sessions, walking clubs, and regular screenings.
+National Coalition of Pastors’ Spouses (NCPS) partnered with three churches in Atlanta, Georgia in 2008 to launch its Heart Truth Pilot Program.
+This program recruited and tracked approximately 60 African Americans through health education sessions, walking clubs, and regular health screenings.
 At the end of the program, the participants walked more than 9,600,000 steps and had significantly lowered their blood pressure, BMI, cholesterol, and blood glucose.

 The Links, Incorporated adopted The Heart Truth as one of its signature programs—HeartLinks—at its National Assembly in 2008.
-The Links Incorporated began the HeartLinks program in four of its chapters across the country.
-The four chapters hosted heart health educational sessions, risk factor screenings, and presented a Heart Truth workshop at the organization's National Assembly.
-Collectively they reached more than 1,500 African American women with The Heart Truth messages.
+The HeartLinks program was started in four of the organization's chapters across the country.
+These chapters hosted heart health educational sessions, risk factor screenings, and presented a Heart Truth workshop at the organization's National Assembly.
+Collectively, the chapters reached more than 1,500 African American women with The Heart Truth messages.